Each financial year, as March 31 rolls around, you may have heard one common piece of financial advice dished out by experts. Here’s how it goes -

 Invest to save tax.

 Well, they’re right.
 Investing in some schemes and products can help you save on tax.
 But here’s a secret.
-There are also some expenses that can reduce your tax burden.
+Some expenses can reduce your tax burden.
 And top among these is buying a house, and if you've finally gone through the rent vs buy debate and decided to choose the latter, your next big challenge is figuring out your taxes.

 The Income Tax Act contains many provisions that can help you save taxes while buying a house in India.
 If the steep costs of home ownership have been giving you sleepless nights, then here’s the relief and respite you need.